ynput/LabLib/README.md

 - Create correctly formed OIIO commandline strings automatically.
 - Render out frames with Color and Repositioning baked in using oiiotool

-**DISCLAIMER**
-This is still a wip, and it's currently missing a lot of functionality.
-Use at your own risk!

 ## Instructions
 The core functionality relies on using **Processors** and **Operators** to compute the correct commandline parameters.